sam-goodwin/punchcard/README.md

 });
 ```

-The core of this machinery is a "virtual type-system" for defining data, called **Shapes**.
-Shapes are an in-code abstraction for DDLs such as JSON Schema, Avro, Protobuf, Hive Tables, Parquet, etc.
+This is an example of how Punchcard deploys TypeScript's [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) to abstract both the CloudFormation Resource and Runtime API of an AWS service.
+At the core of this machinery is a "virtual type-system" for defining data, called **Shapes**.

+Shapes are an in-code abstraction for (and agnostic to) DDLs such as JSON Schema, Avro, Protobuf, Hive Tables, Parquet, etc. with the following types:

 | Punchcard Type    | Runtime Type | Example    |
 |-------------------|--------------|------------|